 Businessman and former Banker.
 Born in 1955 in state of Qatar.
-Graduated in Commerce (B Com.) from Cairo University in 1997.
+Graduated in Commerce (B Com.) from Cairo University in 1977.
 Started banking career in 1968 with Eastern Bank (standard Chartered Bank at present) in 1970 joined United Bank Ltd., in Qatar, at the time of opening the branch in the country.
-Joined Doha Bank, February 1987.
+Joined Doha Bank, February 1979.

 Played major role in establishing and promoting the developments of Doha Bank.
 Promoted as General Manager of Doha Bank in December 1987.
 Held many high posts in Doha Bank before promoted to the General Manager.
 Left Doha Bank in July 1997.
 Joined Qatar industrial Development Bank as a General Manager in February 1997, and played significant roles in establishing such a noncommercial bank in State of Qatar.
 Left Qatar Industrial Development Bank at the end of May 2001 for concentration on his own Business.
-He is the Managing Partner of Arabian Exchange Company & Gulf Colors, and holds 50% Stakes in both Establishments.
+He is chairman of Arabian Exchange Company Board of directors & Managing director of Gulf Colors, and holds 50% Stakes of the establishment.